I am a Christian woman.

 And when I say closer, I mean closer.

-Trudging up a mountain in the pitch black of night, alone, in the pouring rain, with 80 miles on my feet, begging God to help me stay upright, kind of closer.
+Trudging up a mountain in the pitch black of night, alone, in the pouring rain, with 80 miles on my feet, begging God to help me stay upright.
+That kind of closer.

-I mean training alone in the wilderness for hours on end, out of cell service, and praying continuously that I don’t twist an ankle, step on a rattler, or stumble upon a mama bear, kind of closer.
+I mean training alone in the wilderness for hours on end, out of cell service, and praying continuously that I don’t twist an ankle, step on a rattler, or stumble upon a mama bear.
+That kind of closer.

-I’m talkin’ being forced to face who I am in the raw, completely unfiltered, and at my worst, and praying to God Am I worthy of being loved for who I am?.. kind of closer.
+I’m talkin’ being forced to face who I am in the raw, completely unfiltered, and at my worst, and praying to God Am I worthy of being loved for who I am?
+With EVERYTHING I’ve done… That kind of closer.

 I’m saying real one-on-one here.
-Just Him, me, and the towering trees, and nothing in between.
+Just Him, me, and the towering trees, and literally nothing in between.

-I think before I experienced running alone in the wild and tackling ultras, my prayers were less intense.
+I think before I experienced running alone in the wild and tackling ultras, my relationship with God was a little less dependent.
+Spare a few terrible times in my teens, and later in my marriage, the prayers were just more so a duty.
 Less raw, maybe.
-I mean, I prayed for things I needed.
+I mean, I prayed for things I needed, I prayed out of gratitude.
 I asked for safety for my kids, and for help and understanding through some seriously tough situations in life.
-But it wasn’t often that I was praying for my own life.
+But it wasn’t often that I was straight up praying and clinging for my own life.
 Praying to live to see my kids again.
 That kind of stuff changes you.
 It leaves a mark, and there’s no turning back from it.
 God became more real to me than He’d ever been before.
-No longer just an Americanized perception of this Great being in the sky.
+No longer just some Southern Americanized perception of this Great Being in the sky.
 He became my everything.
+And then once I felt it, I could never go back.

-I’ve been through so much now in running, and through each mile, God and I have become so close.
+I’ve been through so much now in running, and through each mile, God and I have become a real thing.
 I can’t imagine running far without Him.
 Can’t imagine life without Him.
 I’ve felt Him gently take that discipline and time spent in the woods with Him to my daily life.
 Every single morning, I wake up craving to learn more.
 I want to read my Bible.
 I want to know more.
 I want to understand better.
 I want to BE better.
+For my family, my friends, and everyone around me.

 And to be straight up, I openly admit that I suck in many ways.
 I really do.
 This is not some “holier than thou” post.
 It’s just honesty.
 I have such a screwed up past, and even as a professing Christian, I’m the first to admit that I’ve done things I am very ashamed of….
 In other words, there is a lot for me to pray about, but that doesn’t stop me from growing.